Home » Cookies Bars & Candy » Butter Pecan Fudge

 • Line an 8-inch square baking pan with heavy duty aluminum foil, extending foil 1 inch over edges.
 Spray foil with cooking spray or brush lightly with softened butter.
 Set aside.

-• Continue cooking, stirring constantly for 6-8 minutes or until the candy thermometer reaches 240°F. (You can also test a small amount of mixture dropped into ice water to test if forms a soft ball.)
+• Continue cooking, stirring constantly for 6-8 minutes or until the candy thermometer reaches 240°F. (You can also test a small amount of mixture dropped into ice water to test looking for it to form a soft ball.)

-• Mix in butterscotch chips stirring with a large spoon or nonstick spatula until completely melted.
+• Stir in butterscotch chips stirring with a large spoon or nonstick spatula until completely melted.
 Remove from heat adding 1 1/2 cups chopped pecans, toffee bits and vanilla extract.

 • Pour mixture into prepared pan.
 Sprinkle top with reserved 1/2 cup pecans.